16 June 2018

 Prizes will be handed out on the day in the finish area.
 There are trophies for the individual winners and team winners, prizes for the first 3 finishers in each gender and first in each age group – these start at 35 for both men and women and will be in ten-year age gaps.

 A baggage drop off vehicle will be based at registration in Hay-on-Wye to transport your baggage to the finish.
 Please avoid leaving anything lying around the village as it may be disposed of before you arrive back.

-Toilets are available at Cusop Village Hall at the Race Registration in Hay-on-Wye and there is also a public toilet by the clock tower right near the race start.
+Toilets are available in the car park in Hay-on-Wye and there is also a public toilet by the clock tower right near the race start.

 Up to six weeks prior to the race entrants will receive a full refund less a £2.00 admin fee.

 After this deadline, no refunds are offered, however an entry may be transferred to another runner on provision of full details prior to the race.
 Entries cannot be transferred on race day.